Orynik/header-with-anchor/README.md

 });
 ```

+P.S.
+The anchor value is displayed next to the header block only when there is text in the header block.

 ## Shortcut

 You can insert this Block by a useful shortcut.
 Set it up with the `tools[].shortcut` property of the Editor's initial config.